One of the first San Diego Youth Symphony orchestras in 1946.

 The San Diego Youth Symphony and Conservatory instills excellence in the musical and personal development of students through rigorous and inspiring musical training experiences.
 We pursue this mission by:

 - Interacting with all musical communities to broaden cultural horizons.

 - Embracing the diversity of current and prospective students.

 - Enriching the community through programs and collaborations that increase access to and appreciation of classical music.

 Since 1945, San Diego Youth Symphony (SDYS) has given thousands of musicians the opportunity to study and perform classical repertoire at a highly advanced level.
 It is the sixth oldest continuously operating youth orchestra in the United States and the resident youth orchestra in the City of San Diego’s historic Balboa Park.
 SDYS’ programs have grown during the twenty-year tenure of Music Director Jeff Edmons from one advanced orchestra of 60 students to over 600 participating in 12 orchestral and wind ensembles at the advanced, intermediate and introductory levels.
-SDYS also offers chamber music, soloist competitions, group lessons, theory classes, mentor programs and community partnership opportunities to students enrolled in the Conservatory Programs, including the annual International Youth Symphony, organized by Rotary 5340 International Youth Exchange, and the The Music Institute, in partnership with the La Jolla Music Society
+SDYS also offers chamber music, soloist competitions, group lessons, theory classes, mentor programs and community partnership opportunities to students enrolled in the Conservatory Programs, including the annual International Youth Symphony, organized by Rotary 5340 International Youth Exchange.

 As the region’s leading youth music program, SDYS attracts student musicians of all skill levels from across San Diego County as well as neighboring Imperial and Riverside counties.
 SDYS’ musical excellence has been recognized nationally with a Music Alive/League of American Orchestras “Composer-in-Residence” award.
 In its 70 years history, the orchestra has performed 14 foreign concert tours in 18 foreign countries.